 Diller-Quaile nurtures its relationship with New York City through its many Community Programs, beginning with programming for our city’s youngest music makers.
 Since 1973, the Summer Music Partnership Program (SMPP) has provided dynamic musical experiences for young children from Harlem area day care centers, preschools, Head Start centers, NYC EarlyLearn programs, and social service agencies.
 Every summer, the five-week program provides opportunities for expressive age-appropriate singing, instrument playing, movement, and artistic expression.
 The program strongly emphasizes collaboration, cultural awareness, and the development of each child’s musical understanding.
 The SMPP culminates each summer with the Festivals of International Folk Music, a celebration of the children’s artistic accomplishments at Diller-Quaile.

 Diller-Quaile is pleased to offer free-of-charge Professional Development Workshops for teachers and counselors enrolled in SMPP.
-These workshops have been approved for Continuing Teacher Leader Education (CTLE) credits with the New York Department of Education.
+These workshops have been approved for Continuing Teacher Leader Education (CTLE) with the New York Department of Education.

 Visit the Teacher Training page for a complete list of Teacher Development Workshops in Summer 2018.

 Initiated in the mid-1980s, the Early Childhood Music courses, Level I (101 & 501) and Level II (102)—later evaluated and recommended for undergraduate and graduate credit by the University of the State of New York, New York State Board of Regents National College Credit Recommendation Service (National CCRS)—prepare early childhood teachers to lead engaging music experiences in their day care centers, Head Start centers, NYC EarlyLearn programs, and social service agencies.
 Teachers gain an understanding of the musical development of young children, and acquire skills and strategies for implementing an engaging international folk music curriculum.

-While these semester courses are taught at the School, an added component of the program, the Partnership Program (founded in 1995), offers classroom music sessions, on-site mentoring, and staff workshops throughout the academic year to three participating day care centers in the Bronx and East Harlem.
+While these semester courses are taught at the School, an added component of the program, the Preschool Partnership Program (founded in 1995), offers classroom music sessions, on-site mentoring, and staff workshops throughout the academic year to three participating day care centers in the Bronx and East Harlem.
 Additionally, students enrolled in neighboring day care centers are invited to attend weekend Rug Concerts with their families.